angular/angular/aio/content/guide/glossary.md

 Do not declare the following:

+*   A class already declared as standalone.
-*   A class that is already declared in another NgModule
+*   A class that is already declared in another NgModule.
 *   An array of directives imported from another package.
-    For example, do not declare `FORMS_DIRECTIVES` from `@angular/forms`
+    For example, do not declare `FORMS_DIRECTIVES` from `@angular/forms`.

-*   NgModule classes
+*   NgModule classes.
-*   Service classes
+*   Service classes.
-*   Non-Angular classes and objects, such as strings, numbers, functions, entity models, configurations, business logic, and helper classes
+*   Non-Angular classes and objects, such as strings, numbers, functions, entity models, configurations, business logic, and helper classes.

+Note that declarables can also be declared as standalone and simply be imported inside other standalone components or existing NgModules, to learn more, see the [Standalone components guide](guide/standalone-components).

 ## decorator | decoration